-Political Science is the study of government and public policy and of the political behavior of individuals, groups, and institutions.
-Political Science provides an understanding of issues such as international diplomacy, environmental, economic, and health care policy, and election campaigns.
+Political Science is the study of government and public policy and of the political behavior of individuals, groups and institutions.
+Political Science provides an understanding of issues such as international diplomacy, environmental, economics, and health care policy, and election campaigns.

 At least 3 credits beyond the freshman level must be completed in each of the areas below.

 International relations, international law and organizations, conflict and peace studies, political economy and American or comparative foreign policy

 Political or social science research methodology, econometrics or sociological research

 Public policy, constitutional law, political organization and state and local government